trufflesuite/trufflesuite.com/public/blog/first-ever-truffle-retreat.md

 I started Truffle in early 2015 as the sole developer, and it stayed that way for nearly a year and half.
 John McDowell joined in late 2016, and by the time of the retreat we happily brought Nick D’Andrea and Josh Quintal on board.
 All interviews happened over Skype.

 I live in Yakima, Washington.
-John lives in Victoria BC.
+John lives in Victoria, British Columbia.
 Nick lives in Philadelphia, and Josh lives in Detroit.
 That’s a lot of distance between us.

 ![Truffle employees in September](/blog/images/first-ever-truffle-retreat/truffle-map-01.jpg)